 along which at least some of humankind's descendants can embark and so graduate

 to the superhuman state dreamt of in the religious imagination.
 Human

 beings are programmed to metamorphose into angels, weightless and

 supersentient, once released from Earth.
 In space, transfigured,

 they will be in a position to advance the project of Creation through

-another generation of stars.
+successive cosmic generations.
 This is the calling of organic life.

 But callings can be refused.
 A future technocratic elite could

 relegate humankind to Hell, which might look like the automated tyranny